IATA-Cargo/one-record-server-java/README.md

 4. (SKIP) Generate ONE Record API related models by running `mvn package -Dbuild=api`
 5. (SKIP) Generate ONE Record cargo related data model by running `mvn package -Dbuild=cargo`.
 Optionally remove directory `src/main/generated-sources/org/iata/cargo` prior generating.
 6. (SKIP) Generate W3C Web Access Control ACL (Access Control List) related models by running `mvn package -Dbuild=acl`
+7. MongoDB has updated their server, so in order to have it work properly, one needs to add an extra VM argument.
+The solution is actually change the TLS Version to 1.2 in JVM params.
+`-Djdk.tls.client.protocols=TLSv1.2`
-7. Run the server from OneRecordApplication or from the command line via `mvn spring-boot:run`.
+8. Run the server from OneRecordApplication or from the command line via `mvn spring-boot:run`.
 Your application should be available at [http://localhost:8080](http://localhost:8080).

 ## Swagger API Documentation
 Swagger API Documentation can be accessed and tested via [https://yourserverurl/swagger-ui.html](https://yourserverurl/swagger-ui.html).
 If you run the server locally, Swagger documentation can be accessed via [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).